pLogicador/_FPSgameOnCommandLine/README.md

 ### CommandLineFirstPersonShooter
-Small project developed in C++ with javidx9 in one day
+Small program developed in C++ in one day